jojomickymack/reverie001/src/ratpack/public/blog_data/libktx_platformer/libktx_platformer.md

         Gdx.input.inputProcessor = InputMultiplexer(inputProcessor)
     }

 Now when running the game, you should see that the sprite's position gets changed when you press the directional keys.
 In order for this to be closer to what we'd want for a platformer, we'd have the sprite in a class called Player which has a Vector2 called velocity, and we'd add and subtract from the x and y fields in that in the player's 'act' function where we'd add the velocity to the position and do logic on if the position is against a barrier or not.
 We'd want to implement a jump mechanic as well, and limit it from only being available when the player is touching the ground, otherwise you'd be able to fly.

-That will be a more complex example in the future.

 ## Summary